Geography

 Career Links

-Careers – Cartographer, teacher, GIS analyst, urban planner, police officer, journalist, planning enforcement officer, hydrologist, flood protection officers, sustainability manager, economist, accountant, researcher, public servant, politician, climate scientist.
+Careers – Cartographer, teacher, GIS analyst, urban planner, police officer, hydrologist, flood protection officers, economist, accountant, researcher, public servant, politician, climate scientist.

-Employability links – Equips students with important cartographic and graph analysis skills.
-Supports students to consider different viewpoints in decision making.
+Employability links – Students are equipped with important cartographic and graph analysis skills.
+Students will also be supported to consider different viewpoints in decision making and present their ideas clearly.

 How will I be assessed?